Friday, August 28, 2009

 Jeb Sprague University Website.

-The photo that Sprague attached to the e-mail had been taken by grassroots photojournalist Jean Ristil who lives in Cite Soleil and has himself been harassed and jailed illegally in the past (for taking photographs) by Haiti's UN-trained police.
+The photo that Sprague attached to the e-mail had been taken by the young grassroots photojournalist Jean Ristil who lives in Cite Soleil and has himself been harassed and jailed illegally in the past (for taking photographs) by Haiti's UN-trained police (which include many ex-paramilitaries now).
 See Eric Feise, Jeb Sprague.
 2006.
 "Persecuted Haitian Photojournalist Speaks Out: Jean Ristil & Cite Solely".

 Michael Deibert.
 2009.
 "Haiti: 'We have Never had Justice'".
 IPS.